martmannupb/AmoebotSim-2.0/Documentation/user_guide/dev/creation.md

-[1]: xref:Global.ParticleAlgorithm
+[1]: xref:AS2.Sim.ParticleAlgorithm
-[2]: xref:Global.Particle
+[2]: xref:AS2.Sim.Particle
-[3]: xref:Global.ParticleAlgorithm.SetMainColor(Color)
+[3]: xref:AS2.Sim.ParticleAlgorithm.SetMainColor(Color)
-[4]: xref:Global.ColorData
+[4]: xref:AS2.ColorData
-[5]: xref:Global.ParticleAlgorithm.IsFinished
+[5]: xref:AS2.Sim.ParticleAlgorithm.IsFinished
-[6]: xref:Global.ParticleAlgorithm.ActivateMove
+[6]: xref:AS2.Sim.ParticleAlgorithm.ActivateMove
-[7]: xref:Global.ParticleAlgorithm.ActivateBeep
+[7]: xref:AS2.Sim.ParticleAlgorithm.ActivateBeep
-[8]: xref:Global.InitializationMethod
+[8]: xref:AS2.InitializationMethod
-[9]: xref:Global.ParticleSystem
+[9]: xref:AS2.Sim.ParticleSystem